willfindlay/adaptivesec-F2020/journal/01-core-wars.md

 a pattern emerges where each side's "bullets" chase the enemy's main program indefinitely, never quite catching up to it.

 Towards the end of the article, Dewdney discusses potential improvements to CoreWar, including a new PCT instruction that would prevent an address from being overwritten until it is next executed.
 This would provide programs with a way to defend themselves from crude guessing attacks that involve bombing distance addresses with 0s.
 However, I noted that this capability could also be used offensively against programs that copy themselves from location to location.
 The PCT instruction could cause holes in the resulting copy and thus interfere with the enemy's execution.

 ## Second Article

+The very first thing I need to mention here is that at least two other people had the same idea as I did for using the proposed PCT instruction in an offensive manner (see above).
+Perhaps an interesting takeaway here is that users can often find unintended ways to abuse systems, regardless of the creator's intentions.
+This perfectly illustrates both the cat-and-mouse game that is security and why an adaptive solution might be necessary to ensure the security and stability of our systems going forward (as both attacks and defenses grow increasingly complex).

 ## Early Project Notes